espressif/esp-adf/docs/en/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.rst

     ESP32-S3-Korvo-2 V3.0 - Power Supply from a Battery

-As shown in the figure below, if the USB power supply and battery power supply are connected at the same time with a high VBUS, an off-state Q14, and an automatical cut-off VBAT, the USB becomes the power supply for the system.
+As shown in the figure below, if the USB power supply and battery power supply are connected at the same time with a high VBUS, an off-state Q14, and an automatic cut-off VBAT, the USB becomes the power supply for the system.

 .. figure:: ../../../_static/esp32-s3-korvo-2-v3.0-ps-options.png
     :align: center